Data is one of the most important resources organizations have, but it’s challenging to protect.

 This is where cybersecurity asset management plays a key role.

-Cybersecurity asset management platforms track all devices, cloud services, software, and users wherever they’re located, or their uptime or power state.
-The best platforms do this by leveraging an organization’s existing data.
-These platforms provide a continuous, up-to-date inventory in real time, so IT and cybersecurity teams can automatically uncover and remediate security gaps when an asset or user deviates from policies.
+Cybersecurity asset management solutions track all devices, cloud services, software, and users wherever they’re located, or their uptime or power state.
+The best solutions do this by leveraging an organization’s existing data.
+These solutions provide a continuous, up-to-date inventory in real time, so IT and cybersecurity teams can automatically uncover and remediate security gaps when an asset or user deviates from policies.

-The top platforms automatically take all these actions in the background, freeing up these teams from the repetitive, manual tasks involved in asset inventory to be more proactive.
-Through a cybersecurity asset management platform, they can control the complexity that comes with managing and protecting their environments and be more effective in mitigating threats, navigating risk, and decreasing incidents.
+The top solutions automatically take all these actions in the background, freeing up these teams from the repetitive, manual tasks involved in asset inventory to be more proactive.
+Through a cybersecurity asset management solution, they can control the complexity that comes with managing and protecting their environments and be more effective in mitigating threats, navigating risk, and decreasing incidents.